Change management has become one of the most critical success factors for any business in today's ever-changing world.

 Change management is a systematic approach that includes dealing with the transition or transformation of organizational goals, core values, processes or technologies.

-As organizational changes in the agile workplaces happen daily, change management teams have become crucial performance drivers for many companies.
+As organizational changes in the agile workplaces happen daily, change management and change communication teams have become crucial performance drivers for many companies.

 A research shows that only 38% of people like to leave their comfort zone.
 When these people are presented with a change, they think, "Hey, this is so exciting."
 Those positive interpretations of change result in positive emotional reactions, such as happiness and satisfaction, which result in greater employee productivity.